 The programs are listed in alphabetical order.
 Please read carefully the eligibility criteria to determine if you qualify.

 Comparative Perspectives on Chinese Culture and Society: The principal organizer must be affiliated with a university or research institution and must hold a PhD.
 Activities proposed must include at least one scholar with an affiliation, a long-term regular research or teaching appointment in Taiwan.
 Otherwise, there are no restrictions as to citizenship of participants or location of the project.

-With funding from the Chiang Ching-kuo Foundation for International Scholarly Exchange, the ACLS administers a program supporting conferences and publications on "Comparative Perspectives on Chinese Culture and Society."
-This program awards funds to support planning meetings, workshops, and/or conferences leading to publication on scholarly volumes.
+With funding from the Chiang Ching-kuo Foundation for International Scholarly Exchange, ACLS administers a program supporting conferences and publications on "Comparative Perspectives on Chinese Culture and Society."
+This program awards funds to support planning meetings, workshops, and/or conferences leading to publication of scholarly volumes.

 Frederick Burkhardt Residential Fellowships for Recently Tenured Scholars: An applicant must be employed in a tenured position at a degree-granting academic institution in the United States, remaining so for the duration of the fellowship.
 US citizenship or permanent residency is not required.